 The Pelham Talking Alarm LCD Watch is a digital audio watch for people with visual impairments.
 Furthermore, the watch is advertised as a men’s watch on some sites, and on other sites for ladies.
 Its price ranges from £8.34 to £17.99, depending on the supplier.

-My son struggles with telling the time, so I wanted to find a product that’s easy to use and has an audio prompt.
+I wanted to find a product for my son that’s easy to use and has an audio prompt.

 The watch has a talking feature in an American female voice.
-The design comes in black and silver, with a black strap.
-This talking watch is oversized for function.
+Likewise, the design comes in black and silver, with a black strap.
+Moreover, this talking watch is oversized for function.